 - a.
 New construction of a principal structure. - b.
 Cumulative increase in built-upon area (BUA) or building coverage equal to or greater than 5% or 1,000 square feet, whichever is less. - c.
-Approval of a subdivision as defined by Article 30.3.A.
+Approval of a standard subdivision as defined by Section 30.3.A or approval of a minor subdivision as defined by Section 30.3.D.